ceph/ceph/doc/radosgw/uadk-accel.rst

 Currently, HiSilicon Kunpeng hardware accelerators have been registered with UACCE.
-Through the UADK framework, users can run cryptographic and compression algorithms using hardware accelerators instead of CPUs, freeing up CPU computing power and improving computing performance.
+Through the UADK framework, users can run cryptographic and compression algorithms using hardware accelerators instead of CPUs, which frees up CPU computing power and improves computing performance.

-A user can access the hardware accelerators by performing user-mode operations on the character devices, or the use of UADK can be done via frameworks that have been enabled by others including UADK support (for example, OpenSSL* libcrypto*, DPDK, and the Linux* Kernel Crypto Framework).
+Users can access the hardware accelerators by performing user-mode operations on the character devices, or the use of UADK can be achieved via frameworks that have been enabled by others including UADK support (for example, OpenSSL* libcrypto*, DPDK, and the Linux* Kernel Crypto Framework).

 See `OpenSSL UADK Engine`_.